Region 8 Office

 power when the emergency generator is running to reduce generator load and

-- Through lease documents, EPA and GSA required that the building be certified at the LEED-NC Silver level at a minimum.
-However, the building was able to achieve LEED-NC 2.1 Gold certification.
+- Through lease documents, EPA and GSA required that the building be certified at the LEED for new construction Silver level at a minimum.
+However, the building was able to achieve LEED for new construction version 2.1 Gold certification.
 View the LEED Scorecard for Denver (PDF) (1 pg, 38K).

 - The upper levels of the building feature a three-terraced, 20,000-square-foot green roof.